nas5w/typeofnan-javascript-quizzes/content/questions/array-length-alias-default-value/index.md

 <!-- explanation -->

-This question applies a number of difference concepts surounding object destructuring!
+This question applies a number of different concepts surrounding object destructuring!
 Let's take it one piece at a time.

 The following code simply assigns the string `quiz.typeofnan.dev` to the variable `url`.